 The good news is that post-partum depression is very treatable.

 Moms aren’t the only ones who need to take care of themselves.
 BOTH parents can’t withstand sleepless nights for long.
 A crying and colicky baby can wear on anyone and everyone’s nerves.
-I strongly encourage dads to take your own self-care seriously.
-You know how on airplanes they tell you to put your own oxygen mask on first?
+I strongly encourage dads to take their own self-care seriously.
+Do you know how on airplanes they tell you to put your own oxygen mask on first?
 It’s for a reason.

 I hope that this three-part series on Having a Baby was helpful for you.
 If you’ve been operating under some of the myths presented here, and would like more support as you move into this new thing called parenthood, please give me a call.
 I’d love to speak with you and see if I could help you through this important time in you and your partner’s life, and certainly your new baby’s life.
 I’m more than happy to offer you a free 15-minute phone consultation to see if I am a good fit for what you need.
 And, again, congratulations on the birth of your new baby!